lmartel-school/cs244b-lab1/README.md

         $ make

 We have included in the repository a sample `serverimpl.{cc|hh}` file that implements the server side just for the create method.
-You will regenerate these files every time you modify the RPC protocol definition by running:
+Every time you modify the RPC protocol definition you will need to use the XDRPP compiler to regenerate these files.
+You need to rename the old files and merge your changes into the newly generated files.
+To regenerate these files run:

         $ make scaffold